cannatoshi/simplex-smb-xftp-via-tor-on-rpi-hardened/README.md

 │                                                             │
 │   ┌─────────────────────────────────────────────────────┐   │
 │   │              TOR DAEMON                             │   │
-│   │         (11 Hidden Services)                        │   │
+│   │         (12 Hidden Services)                        │   │
 │   │                                                     │   │
 │   │   All services Tor-only, zero clearnet              │   │
 │   │   v3 onion addresses (ed25519 crypto)               │   │
+│   │   Addresses not discoverable by any scan            │   │
 │   └─────────────────────────────────────────────────────┘   │
 │                                                             │
 └─────────────────────────────────────────────────────────────┘